clickr/SwiftGeographicLib/README.md

 Conversion between geographic coordinates

-This class stores a geographic position which may be set via the constructors or Reset via
+This struct stores a geographic position which may be set via the constructors or Reset via
 - latitude and longitude
 - UTM or UPS coordinates